varnishcache/homepage/R1/source/faq/what.rst

 Varnish (Extended) Three Letter Acronym.
-Because we ended up naming so many things 'Vsomething', VCL, VMOD and so one, somebody eventually started talking about all our 'VTLA' and somebody else pointed out that would have to be VETLA because it is four letters.
+Because we ended up naming so many things 'Vsomething', VCL, VMOD and so on, somebody eventually started talking about all our 'VTLA' and somebody else pointed out that would have to be VETLA because it is four letters.

 VCL